GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/08.071-080/06.The-God-of-Abraham-Praise/docs.md

 ---
+title: |
-title: 76.
-The God of Abraham Praise
+    076. The God of Abraham Praise - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 076.
+The God of Abraham Praise.
+The God of Abraham praise, Who reigns enthroned above; Ancient of everlasting days, And God of love; Jehovah!
+Great I AM!
+By earth and heaven confessed; I bow and bless the sacred name, Forever blest.
+    keywords:  |
-    keywords: Church Hymnal, The God of Abraham Praise, The God of Abraham praise,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The God of Abraham Praise, The God of Abraham praise.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 76. THE GOD OF ABRAHAM PRAISE
+## 076. THE GOD OF ABRAHAM PRAISE
+####  Church Hymnal 1941,

 ```txt

 1.
 The God of Abraham praise,
 Who reigns enthroned above;